muratk3n/thirdwave/en/2015/03/gallipoli.md

 they had no quarrel with?
 Good thing some ppl started to challenge this nationalistic non-sense.

-33 Strategies of War, R. Greene
+Some more info on the battle itself from *33 Strategies of War*, by
+R. Greene.

-World War I began in August 1914, and by the end of that year, all along the Western Front, the British and French were caught in a deadly stalemate with the Germans.
+"World War I began in August 1914, and by the end of that year, all along the Western Front, the British and French were caught in a deadly stalemate with the Germans.
 Meanwhile, though, on the Eastern Front, Germany was badly beating the Russians [getting beat up by